dolthub/gsheets-to-csv/README.md

 will still find files in `/github/workspace`.

-If you have checked out a GitHub directory, `{{ github.workspace }}` and our files will now be `/home/runner/work/gsheets-to-csv/gsheets-to-csv` in a generic `run` step.
+If you have checked out a GitHub directory, `{{ github.workspace }}` and our files will now reside in `/home/runner/work/gsheets-to-csv/gsheets-to-csv` during a generic `run` step.
 Relative paths can be used to bridge this discrepency.
-Containerized tasks will also mount files back to `/github/workspace`.
+Containerized tasks will mount files back to `/github/workspace` even after a GitHub checkout.